 Skip to main content

 Outbound calls are calls initiated by Voice Gateway to an external endpoint, such as a phone number, call center, or another system capable of handling voice communication.
-Before initiating an outbound call, ensure you configure an application, and the phone number you intend to call from is added to Phone Numbers.
+Before initiating an outbound call, ensure you have configured an application and added the phone number you intend to call from to Phone Numbers.
 To initiate an outgoing call, use one of the following methods:

 Create Outbound Calls via API Request

 Send an HTTP POST request to the Voice Gateway API to generate an outbound call.
-When the call is answered, the specified webhook will be invoked to manage the call.
-Authorization is established via a Bearer token.
-This token is filled with an API key value generated in the Voice Gateway Self-Service Portal.
+When the call is answered, Voice Gateway invokes the specified webhook to manage the call.
+You authorize the request with a Bearer token.
+This token contains an API key value generated in the Voice Gateway Self-Service Portal.

 Request